 There are four 70 minute sessions per week for each lesson of Government and Politics.
 You will be involved in a variety of activities within each lesson including written work and debate.

-In addition Government and Politics students have the opportunity to visit Washington D.C. to support their studies of United States Government & Politics.
+To enhance your understanding of UK Politics, you may have the benefit of visiting speakers, such as the local MP, a member of the House of Lords, or a lobbyist.
+In addition, Government and Politics students have the opportunity to visit Washington D.C. to support their studies of United States Government & Politics.
 This trip first ran in March 2014 and has ran annually since then.

 WHAT DOES THIS COURSE LEAD TO?